Geography of Dominica: Geology

 Dominica was the last island to be formed in the Caribbean.
 The island was created by volcanic action about 26 million years ago.
 It lies upon two opposing tectonic plates.
 This explains why an island a bit bigger than Martha's Vineyard has mountains approaching 5000 ft.

 Geologically, Dominica is part of the rugged Lesser Antilles volcanic arc.
 The country's central spine, a northwest–southeast axis of steep volcanic slopes and deep gorges, generally varies in elevation from 300 to 1400 m above sea level.
 Several east-west trending mountain spurs extend to the narrow coastal plain, which is studded with sea cliffs and has level stretches no wider than 2000 m.
 The highest peak is Morne Diablotins, at 1447 m; Morne Trois Pitons, with an elevation of 1423 m, lies farther south and is the site of the national park.

 The interior features rugged mountains of volcanic origin.
-Volcanism is still quite evident on the island, the most popular examples being Dominica's Boiling Lake and "valley of desolation."
-The boiling lake (the world's second largest) is within a crater and is fed by a waterfall - the boiling is believed to be caused by the heat of a magma chamber beneath the lake.
-The valley of desolation is a sulfurous valley of volcanic vents and hot springs that inhibits significant plant growth - in stark contrast to the surrounding rain forest.
-Technically dormant today, this caldera last erupted in 1880.
+Volcanism is still quite evident on the island, the most popular examples being Dominica's Boiling Lake, the second largest of its kind and which rests in a dormant volcanic caldera that last erupted in 1880.
 The area that exploded on 4 January 1880 was reported to be "fully nine square miles".